nightscout/nightscout.github.io/docs/vendors/fly.io/new_user.md

 ## Step 3: Create a fly.io account

-a) `flyct auth signup` will begin the signup process, alternatively go to [https://fly.io/app/sign-up](https://fly.io/app/sign-up) to login.
+a) `flyctl auth signup` will begin the signup process, alternatively go to [https://fly.io/app/sign-up](https://fly.io/app/sign-up) to login.
 Sign up with Github.

 </br>